synthesized-io/insight/CONTRIBUTING.md

 * Push logical steps of the tasks as separate commits with meaningful messages.
 * Work considered done when you found evidence that change has a positive effect.
 Check evaluation, perform more detailed analysis if needed.
+* Avoid long-living branches.
+Try to split your work into milestones and integrate your changes into master rather sooner.
 * When work is done create a Pull Request and ask somebody to review it.
-* If pull request is created, the feature is considered finished and other people can review it.
+* If a pull request is created, the feature is considered finished and other people can review it.
-* If there is a need to get early feedback for a change before work is done it's fine to create a pull request but you should add `[WIP]` (work in progress) to the name of that PR.
+* If there is a need to get early feedback for a change before work is done, it's fine to create a pull request, but you should add `[WIP]` (work in progress) to the name of that PR.
 * If the review is done you can merge changes to the master.
 Note that changes are typically merged by the creator of the PR.

 ## Memo for a reviewer